openmpf/openmpf-components/cpp/TrtisDetection/README.md

 Users can control inference and model behavior through the following job parameters:

+* `TRTIS_SERVER` : Specifies the DNS name or IP address and GRPC port of an NVIDIA TensorRT Inference Server (TRTIS). `TRTIS_SERVER` can also be specified as an environment variable.
+The `docker-compose.components.yml` file in `openmpf-docker` has the default `TRTIS_SERVER` environment variable set to `trtis-detection-server:8001`.
+Please note that a user provided job property for `TRTIS_SERVER` will override the environment variable for `TRTIS_SERVER`.

+* `MODEL_NAME`   : Specifies the model on `TRTIS_SERVER` to be used for inferencing.
+Currently only the default model, `ip_irv2_coco`, is supported.
+* `MODEL_VERSION`: Specifies the version number of the inference server model, with the default value of `-1` indicating usage of the latest available version on the server.

 * `MAX_INFER_CONCURRENCY`   : Specifies the maximum number of inference requests that will be sent to the server concurrently for video frame inferencing.
 * `CONTEXT_WAIT_TIMEOUT_SEC`: Specifies maximum number of seconds to wait for an inference context when using concurrent inferencing.

 * `USER_FEATURE_X_LEFT_UPPER` and `USER_FEATURE_Y_LEFT_UPPER` allow users to define the upper left coordinates for a custom bounding box of the image or video frame during inference. `USER_FEATURE_WIDTH` and `USER_FEATURE_HEIGHT` allow users to control the width and height of the custom bounding box.

+* `CLIENT_PRESCALING_ENABLE`: Toggles whether to scale images and video frames to the approximate `[1024 x 600]` image size required by the 'ip_irv2_coco' model.

 For enabling generation of similarity features: